top of page

 Lessons from the build

-and the spread of the superior, more rigorous German Passivhaus* standard.
+Overall, eco-design thinking has moved on since Ty Gwyn was designed e.g the spread of the superior, more rigorous Passivhaus standard.

-The following lessons are shared for mutual learning:
+The following lessons are shared:

 • procurement from committed eco-builders is vital...